 What languages do your potential markets speak?

 According to the Globalization & Localization Association (GALA), the world’s connectivity is rapidly increasing and so is the expected online customer experience.
-From apps to tourisms companies to industrial corporation employee training, any user exposed to online verbal or visual language expects to be communicated with accurately.
+From apps to tourism companies to industrial corporation employee training, any user exposed to online verbal or visual language expects to be communicated with accurately.

 In the tech world, mainstream news may focus on current trends in the United States but Asian markets are also growing rapidly.
 How soon will it be before many of your company’s potential clients live in Korea?
 Perhaps that’s already the case.